 How Can I Prepare For A Final Walkthrough If I Am The Seller?

 To ensure you’re fully prepared for the final walkthrough as the seller, read your purchase agreement.
-It will lay out what you need to do for the home sale to be successful in terms of repairs that need to be made and items that are to be left with the property.
+It will lay out what repairs need to be made and what items must be left with the property for a successful home sale.

 Complete Agreed-Upon Repairs